Shivastuti2506/Shivastuti2506/README.md

 🚀 Enthusiastic and skilled Computer Science student with a strong foundation in backend development and a passion for tackling challenging problems.
 Proven track record as a Technical Content Engineering Intern and Backend Developer (R&D).
 Excited to contribute to a dynamic team and enhance my skills in a collaborative environment.

-## Education

-**Bachelor of Technology in Computer Science**
-*Pranveer Singh Institute Of Technology, Kanpur, Uttar Pradesh*
-*Dec.
-2020 – June 2024*
-CGPA: 8.06

-**AISSCE 12th**
-*Rani Laxmi Bai Memorial School, Lucknow, Uttar Pradesh*
-*May 2018 – June 2019*
-Percentage: 92.4%

 ## Technical Skills

-- Backend Development: FastApi, Django
+- Backend Development: FastApi, Django, Machine learning, NLP, NLTK
-- Programming Languages: Python
+- Programming Languages: Python, CPP
 - Database Management: MySQL
 - Web Technologies: GraphQL, RestAPI
 - Data Structures, OOPS
 - Machine Learning: Familiar with concepts
 - Version Control: Git
-- Operating Systems: Proficient

 ## Experience